-What makes a successful workplace health and wellness program?
+What makes a successful employee health and wellness program?

-Developing or choosing a workplace health program can be a stressful process.
-If you get it wrong, you’ll burn your chances of engaging your employees for many years to come.
+Developing or choosing an employee health and wellness program can be a stressful process.
+Get it wrong, and you’ll burn your chances of engaging your employees for many years to come.

 If it’s seen as too expensive, or too cheap, you’ll lose people.
-If it takes too much time, you’ll lose people.
-If it’s not interesting enough, you’ll lose people.
+Takes too much time?
+You’ll lose people.
+Not interesting enough?
+You’ll lose people.
 If it’s too girly, too blokey, too Gen Y, too baby boomer, too white collar, too blue collar, too orange collar – you’ll lose people.

 From our 30 years of experience in corporate health, we’ve identified 10 critical factors present in all successful employee health and wellness programs.
 These factors are: